Search

 The end-to-end Edge AI vision platform Viso Suite lets you enroll and manage edge devices, and use any AI hardware, camera, and processor to run computer vision at the Edge.
 Request a demo here.

-YOLOv7 applied to restaurant industry
+YOLO detection applied to restaurant industry

 Object and Person Detection in Restaurants with YOLO

-What is YOLOv7
+What is YOLOv7?

 YOLOv7 is one of the fastest and most accurate real-time object detection models for computer vision tasks.
 The official YOLOv7 paper named “YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors” was released in July 2022 by Chien-Yao Wang, Alexey Bochkovskiy, and Hong-Yuan Mark Liao.